 Task management technology and online accounting platforms now make it easier than ever to manage compliance and accounts.
-And just for good measure, the new cloud-based solutions give funds and family offices instant, 24/7 access to key documents.
+And just for good measure, the new cloud-based solutions give funds and family offices instantly, 24/7 access to key documents.
 It’s still not clear how much time and money is being saved.
 But a small-cap PE firm that recently made the decision to move all of its compliance to a cloud-based solution cut its compliance spend by 40%.
-And, to boot, it made it way easier to manage compliance as well and transfer to the new solution took no time.
+And, to boot, it made it way easier to manage compliance as well, and transfer to the new solution took no time.

 1. The days of non-cloud accounting technology are numbered

 For asset managers and family offices, weekly schedules are generally crammed before the week even starts.
-Scrutinising potential investment opportunities, following up with companies which you’ve already invested in, sitting in board meetings, coordinating co-investors and other shareholders; there are never enough hours in a day.
+Scrutinizing potential investment opportunities, following up with companies which you’ve already invested in, sitting in board meetings, coordinating co-investors and other shareholders; there are never enough hours in a day.

 This is why new asset managers and family offices are opting against using desktop accounting applications, and moving from the get-go to cloud-based solutions such as Xero.
 The old ways didn’t make it easy for companies you’ve invested in to stay on top of their monthly accounts.
 The new ways do, and we believe that’s why we’re seeing asset managers (and their portfolio companies) adopt cloud accounting solutions in greater numbers.

 Many major VC firms and family offices have in-house servers and VPN software to allow remote connections and shared folders.
-But, if you’re a new entrant into the space, the reality is, you don’t need this depreciating technology.
+But, if you’re a new entrant into space, the reality is, you don’t need this depreciating technology.
 There are much better—and much cheaper—options available.
-For an example, more investors are finding ways to make cloud-based accounting tools, such as Xero, work for them.
-Xero and other cloud-based solutions give you a clear, real-time view of key financial information from your laptop or smartphone, and it makes collaboration between funds, family offices and their investments seamless.
+For example, more investors are finding ways to make cloud-based accounting tools, such as Xero, work for them.
+Xero and other cloud-based solutions give you a clear, real-time view of key financial information from your laptop or smartphone, and it makes collaboration between funds, family offices, and their investments seamless.

 But what about cybersecurity, I hear you say?
 Fear not!
 Cloud accounting firms use the same world-class security as the CIA.
 Think online banking but with a better interface.